Jim Ross Lightfoot: 1998 Iowa gubernatorial campaign

 In 1998, at the request of the Republican Party, he ran against then State Senator Tom Vilsack for governor of Iowa.
 Lightfoot led in polling for most of the campaign, but Harkin's campaigning on Vilsack's behalf enabled Vilsack to win narrowly.

 Later career

 In December 1998, Lightfoot became the vice president of Forensic Technology, Inc.

 Lightfoot was a senior policy advisor for federal government relations with the Washington, D.C., office of Buchanan Ingersoll & Rooney.
 He was a non-attorney professional in the firm's Federal Government Relations division.

 In 2009, Lightfoot started his own consulting firm, Lightfoot Strategies.

 Personal life

 Lightfoot and wife Nancy reside in White Oak, Texas.
-They have four children.
+They have four children and four grandchildren.